 APFOs continue as one of the primary planning tools used by jurisdictions to manage growth.
 When sufficiently funded they can be used to guide development consistent with Smart Growth principles.

-Continued discussion is needed of what 'adequate' means for a given service or facility and how those standards can be achieved in a manner that accommodate growth in PFAs.
-Additional consideration needs to be given to ensure that any model guidelines and standards that are developed can be adjusted to suit the particular needs and conditions of the jurisdiction or facility type.
+Continued discussion is needed of what 'adequate' means for a given service or facility and how those standards can be achieved in a manner that facilities growth in PFA areas.

 RECOMMENDATIONS & DISCUSSION ITEMS